VivoKey/ntag5sensor/README.md

 Install [Python 3](https://www.python.org/downloads/) and Pip (usually packaged with Python), both are probably available via your package manager.
 Use Pip in the terminal to install the requirements, I suggest to use a virtual environment but it works just as well without one.

+Linux:
 ```
 python3 -m venv myenv
 source myenv/bin/activate
 pip install -r requirements.txt
 ```

-You can also install the packages any other way you like, required modules are `pyscard`, `ber-tlv`.
+You can also install the packages any other way you like.
 If you use Nix, Flake and EnvRC files are provided.

 ## Usage